janus/Smioll/README.md

 do_math(x, y);
 ```
-### I didn't do much expect typing out the code from the blog, and minor refining.
+### I didn't do much except typing out the code from the blog, and minor refining.